 While most of the comparison sites are able to provide estimates of your usage based on the amount you currently pay a month or the size of your house, it's far more accurate to input real annual energy usage figures.

-Step 3 - Enter your postcode in the widget below
+Step 3 - Enter your postcode in the link provided below

 Step 5 - Should you fix your gas and electricity bill?

 You'll now see the best deals out there.
 Next you need to decide whether you want to fix your energy deal.
 At the bottom of this article, under 'further reading', is some helpful advice to help you make up your mind.